SIG7Pro/FunkinFanmasters/README.md

 To do:
 ----------------------------------------------
 I don't care how big this section gets over time, as long as it is manageable.

 Remasters:
 - Hex Fanmaster [Being worked on]
 - Jukua Fanmaster (V.S.
 July, Low Priority.)
-- SNS Fanmaster (Low priority.)
+- SNS Fanmaster (Medium priority.)
 - Whitty Fanmaster (High priority.)
-- FlimFlam Fanmaster
+- FlimFlam Fanmaster (Perhaps)
-- Mega CD Locked On! and V.S.
+- Mega CD Locked On! and/or V.S.
 CD Fanmasters (Medium to low priority.)
 - VS Mario (the one with the Peach over GF skin.)
 - Stev Hervy (maybe)

 Code:
 - Backgrounds
 - Minor Engine Changes